reginash99/Rescue-mate/README.md

 Extra functions are also implemented to ensure the repetition of words or sentences whisper does sometimes doesnt happen again.

-We tried faster-whisper as well, but the resulting transcription was not that much different from the one we get with whisper.
+We tried faster-whisper as well, but the resulting transcription was not that much different from the one we get with whisper so we decided not to use it.

 # Filters